 The CCWG’s charter contains a series of 11 questions addressing different areas for which the CCWG is expected to provide guidance.
 In conducting its work, the CCWG took an iterative approach to developing responses to these questions.
 The responses draw on input from external experts consulted by the CCWG and the ICANN organization, as well as deliberations of the CCWG.

-The results of an indicative poll have been reflected below.
-A formal consensus call will be conducted following the review of public comment on this proposed Final Report.
+A formal consensus call was conducted on this Final Report, which was informed by a poll of CCWG members.
+[Include results of the consensus call]

-In addition to the recommendations presented in this report, the CCWG is also providing a set of proposals that may help to guide the implementation phase of work (Guidance for the Implementation Phase).
+In addition to the recommendations presented in this report, the CCWG is also providing a set of proposals that may help to guide the implementation phase of work (See Annex C - Guidance for the Implementation Phase).
 The implementation phase is the next phase that will translate the current work into a concrete operation.
 It is the expectation that, similar to how this is done for CCWG-Accountability WS2, a small implementation team will be formed to assist ICANN org and the community to ensure the implementation plan preserves the intent of the recommendations and provide any interpretation advice as required.
+The CCWG encourages the implementation team to draw on relevant experts, as appropriate, in completing its work.

 The responses from the CCWG AP members and participants to the charter questions have been grouped by topic below.